Web Design Isn’t Easy And We All Make Mistakes

 See, Brian has a handle on one very specific and niche element of Google’s search algorithm to a level that is unmatched.
 Even if you can find mistakes on his site, it really doesn’t hurt his search rankings.

 Backlinko.com is the best place to go to learn the most about proper backlinking when trying to win the ranking wars in search.

 Web Design Fail You Can’t Afford To Make

 While it is ok that Brian Dean made this mistake, you shouldn’t.
-Following Brian’s techniques and methods will gain you traffic and success on your website (and on YouTube – the man is so versatile), but you should consider all of Google’s organic search considerations when building and maintaining your site.
+Following Brian’s techniques and methods will gain you traffic and success on your website (and on YouTube – the man is so versatile), but you should review all of Google’s organic search (check out our pay-per-click advice, as well) considerations when building and maintaining your site.
 We simply can’t all have the success of a Brian Dean.